UNAVAILABLE: The Retreat

 Is this retreat emotionally intense?

-While emotional awareness may arise naturally, the focus is on containment, safety, and nervous system support, not pushing or emotional release.
+This retreat is stabilizing, not cathartic or confrontational.
+While emotional awareness may arise naturally, the focus is on containment, safety, and nervous system support — not pushing or forced release.
+You are always in control of your experience.